-To meet statutory requirements related to construction, operation and maintenance activities, the Transport Agency is required to gain various authorisations from those with regulatory responsibilities for the natural and built environments (local authorities, Environmental Protection Authority, Environment Court), culture and heritage (Heritage New Zealand) and the conservation estate (Department of Conservation).
+To meet statutory requirements related to design, construction, operation and maintenance activities, Waka Kotahi may be required to gain various authorisations from those with regulatory responsibilities for the natural and built environments, culture and heritage and the conservation estate.
 These may include:

 - Resource consents

 - Designations (via notice of requirements), Outline Plan of Works or Outline Plan waivers

 - Department of Conservation (DOC) concessions